Last Updated: March 04, 2021

 if you are a graduate from any accredited medical school, with at least one reference from an academic specialist in Ob/Gyn, have never had disciplinary action from a medical regulatory authority, and have fluent written and spoken English skills, then you may try for Manitoba University.
 The selected applicants have to face an interview and will be ranked according to their performance.

 All the applicant files will be screened by the Postgraduate Medical Education office before being submitted to the program director where the eligibility requirements will be verified.
 They offer fellowship for trainees who have completed full Specialty Program or hold a Specialty Certificate from a Board or a College or those who have completed the MCEE or MCCQEI-II or USMLE.

-The Quebec students are subjected to an increased tuition fee from this year with overall total tuition increase of 6.5% including the International Post-Graduate Medical Education Trainees and Dental Residents.
+The Quebec students are subjected to an increased tuition fee from this year with an overall total tuition increase of 6.5% including the International Post-Graduate Medical Education Trainees and Dental Residents.

 You don't really need to spend a lot for a degree.
 Universities as these can let you complete your education for cheap.
 You can work as well so that you can cover up most of the fees that you need to pay.
 A Masters' Degree can be quite hard to complete, so you know that you need to focus on your education and completing the degree rather than paying high tuition fees.